saramcel/Group5_Final_Project/README.md

 One challenge facing the team in this assignment is the (potentially) daunting task of collaborating via GitHub.
 At times, GitHub can seem overwhelming to newcomers first learning & navigating the environment.
 Leveraging the experience of [AlexKrumins](https://github.com/AlexKrumins), the group will use GitHub not only as a repository for storing data, code, and analyses, but also as a learning tool to develop the necessary practices for safe and secure code development.

 ### Machine Learning Model - JB
+Once the challenge of the data set selection is complete it is now time to determine the best application of machine learning for the project.
+Between the two choices there is supervised or unsupervised.
+The following was compilded by [JBTallgrass](https://github.com/JBTallgrass), using the exsisitng courseware and resources to develop the machine learning model portion of the project

+#### Unsupervised Machine Learning
+The detailed discussion concerning the attributes of unsupervised machine learning models are outside the scope of the project however it is important to note that unsupervised machine learning best suits projects centered on transforming dat to create approaches to intuitively analyze or structure whole data sets into clusters or patterns.

+#### Supervised Machine Learning
+In a supervised machine learning environment the input data is refined into paired outcomes.
+The paired outcomes then provide a "supervised" lens that facilitates the training and test of the supervised machine learning model to predict potential coorelations using new data.
+For the purpose of the project, Team 5 will aplly supervised machine learning in accordance with the below graphic.

+!
+[Team 5 supervised Machine Learning Model: a graphic representation] (INSERT LINK HERE)

+In the above graphic the Team has sketched the project into 3 phases to aid in further development of the final project.

+*1 Training Phase
+In this phase the team selected a dataset that provides cleans and paired date where the Y (dependent) and X (independent) variable are available.
+Once all of the identified datasets are cleaned and processed the data set is divided into a ttrainingn set and testing set.
+According to the KU Boot Camp documentation it recommends a 70% training set to train the model.

+*2 Validation Phase
+ This phase applies the model's learning algorithm to the remaining 30% of the given data set.
+In essence the data is known and the team is testing the model to ensure outputs are inline with defined data.
+Assumptions about the dataset, conditions, and hypothesis begin taking shape.

+*3 Application Phase
+Once the model has passed the validation phase, it is now time to apply a new data set.
+Standard data pre-procession of the data set is required to ensure the data is cleaned and aligned to make the machine learning process effective. the final phase provides a machine learning solution to the new data set and present potential prediction of conditions relevant to the variables and environmental influences.

 ### Database - PostgresSQL - Sara
 Sara has the circle role for the first segment.
 That means I took the csv file and put it into SQL using Postgres.